ChrisK91/chrisk91.github.io/content/post/2020-02-20-A-second-home.md

 ---
-blurb: With my adventures into landscape photography, I've created a second homepage for my new hobby.
+summary: With my adventures into landscape photography, I've created a second homepage for my new hobby.
 Here are some technical aspects about the site, which you can find at <a href="https://christian-j.com" target="_blank">christian-j.com</a>
 comments: true